CleverCloud/doc.clever-cloud.com/_posts/node/2012-05-07-node-dependencies.md

 ---
 layout: page

-title: package.json
+title: Node dependencies
 tags:
 - Javascript
 - Node.js

 ---

-# the package.json file
+# Describing package.json

 For every Node.js application you want to deploy on the Clever Cloud, you need to provide a `package.json` file at the root of your project’s directory.

 The package.json should *at least* contain the following fields:

+{% highlight javascript%}
     {
         "main" : "myapp.js",
         "scripts" : {